Frequently Asked Questions

 Will the flame kill my flowers and decorative plants?

 Yes!
 Much like chemicals, the heat and flame does not know desirable from undesirable vegetation.
 If you must get close to plants you do not want to damage, consider using a barrier, such as a shovel, to shield them from harm.
 Learn more here.

 Poisonous weeds are not to be flamed!
 The vapor caused when flaming poisonous weeds is released into the air and can land on your skin causing irritation, as well as inhaled which may cause serious health issues.
 Learn more here.

 What kind of warranty does your product have?

 Flame Engineering, Inc. takes pride in and stands by our Made in the U.S.A. products.
 We warrant against 100% of manufacturing defects.
 See more about our warranty here.

 Where are the torches made?

 Right here in the heart of the U.S.A!
 Flame Engineering proudly manufactures the Red Dragon products in Lacrosse, KS.
-Most torches are certified MADE IN THE USA!
+All our products are assembled, manufactured and packaged in Kansas, America with U.S. sourced materials.
 Check out our Friends of Flame!
 See our Friends here!